 Dr. Beth Samuels High School Program: Faculty

-Josh Blaustein holds a BA in chemistry from Yeshiva University.
+Josh Blaustein holds a B.A. in chemistry from Yeshiva University.
 He spent several years studying at Yeshivat Har Etzion, where he taught Gemara to Australian and South African students and received semikha from Rav Zalman Nechemiah Goldberg.
-Rabbi Blaustein has spent six years teaching high school Gemara, chemistry, and physics at the Berman Hebrew Academy in Rockville, MD, and was the Greater Washington region’s winner of the Grinspoon-Steinhardt Award for Excellence in Jewish Education in 2012.
+Rabbi Blaustein has spent six years teaching high school Gemara, chemistry and physics at the Berman Hebrew Academy in Rockville, MD, and was the Greater Washington region’s winner of the Grinspoon-Steinhardt Award for Excellence in Jewish Education in 2012.
 He currently teaches Talmud and halakhah at SAR High School.

 Shuvi Hoffman teaches Tanakh and Hebrew at SAR high school.
-Previously, she has taught Tanakh and Machshevet and was head of Judaic studies in a public-secular high school in Israel since 2005.
+Previously, she has taught Tanakh and Machshevet Yisrael and was head of Judaic studies in a public-secular high school in Israel since 2005.
 In addition, Shuvi has mentored teachers in Judaic studies through the Hartman Institute (Be’eri program).
 Over the past 10 years she has been involved in writing curriculum as well as the Matriculation exam (“bagrut”) in Jewish philosophy.
 Shuvi holds an MA in Tanakh from Hebrew University and is a graduate of Revivim program, where she has also worked as a teacher and mentor.

-Daniel Reifman teaches in the Kollel, High School Program, and Continuing Education classes at Drisha.
-He received ordination and an MA in Bible fromYeshiva University and his PhD from Bar-Ilan University where he is currently a research follow in its Institute for Advanced Torah Studies.
-He has teaches at the Pardes Institute in Jerusalem and has taught in the Drisha Scholars Circle and at Yeshivat Chovevei Torah and at Midreshet Lindenbaum, and has lectured widely on topics in philosophy of halakhah and Jewish medical ethics.
+Daniel Reifman teaches in Drisha’s Summer Kollel, high school program, and continuing education classes.
+He received rabbinic ordination and an MA in Bible from Yeshiva University and a PhD in hermeneutics from Bar Ilan University where he is currently a research follow in its Institute for Advanced Torah Studies.
+He has taught in the Drisha Scholars Circle, at Yeshivat Chovevei Torah and at Midreshet Lindenbaum, and has lectured widely on topics in philosophy of halakhah and Jewish medical ethics.